 Food: Fat, Inflammation, Toxins, Soil Depletion

-Not only are we not designed to eat this way, this type of eating has very real effects on the body and brain.
-Over half of our cells are made up of cholesterol, over 60% of the brain is made up of fat.
-If you’re not eating fat, and the right fats in particular, the brain suffers.
+If you’re not eating fat, and the right fats, the brain suffers.
 A lack of the beneficial omega-3 fatty acids, EPA and DHA, which are especially concentrated in fish oil, has been shown to cause mood disorders.
-Sarah Conklin, PhD, a postdoctoral scholar in Cardiovascular Behavioral Medicine, Department of Psychiatry at the University of Pittsburgh presented a study that showed low levels of EPA and DHA were related to mood impairment.
+Sarah Conklin, Ph.D., a postdoctoral scholar in Cardiovascular Behavioral Medicine, Department of Psychiatry at the University of Pittsburgh presented a study that showed low levels of EPA and DHA were related to mood impairment.

 We were able to show that individuals who consumed more omega-3 fatty acids in their diets had more gray matter volume in areas of the brain important for regulating mood.
 These results suggest that these specific fats, certainly not fat in general, may confer a protective effect against depression and other mood-related problems.